How to Assign Seats at a Wedding

-To assign or not assign, that is the question that we are tackling in today’s blog post.
+To assign or not assign, that is the question that we are tackling.
 Many couples, understandably, shudder at the idea of having to decide where their guests will sit and by whom, however table assignments are incredibly important.

 Not convinced?
-Here are a few wedding table assignment myths, debunked.
+Here are a few wedding table assignment myths and roadblocks, debunked and solved.

 WEDDING TABLE ASSIGNMENTS ARE TOO FORMAL AND RIGID